 While intermodal has the same process of pricing, freight tender, track & trace and invoicing as truckload, there are key differences companies need to address at the start of the implementation to best move forward and avoid roadblocks or failure with their transition.

 3 Issues to Tackle for New Intermodal Encounter

-There are three issues all shippers should focus on tackling intermodal:
+There are three issues all shippers should focus on when tackling intermodal:

-Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our article entitled Best Intermodal Companies and How-to Choose.
-Keep in mind the biggest is not necessarily the best for everyone because it is not a one-size fit all proposition, so if you are the point of choosing to get through the entire article.
+Last but not least is selecting the intermodal marketing company (IMC), which is outlined well in our article entitled Best Intermodal Companies and How to Choose.
+Keep in mind the biggest is not necessarily the best for everyone because it is not a one-size-fits-all proposition, so if you are at the point of choosing, get through the entire article.